What is TEFL certification?

 A TEFL certification is the qualification you get once you’ve successfully completed a TEFL course.
 You’ll need a TEFL certificate in order to teach English online or abroad.
 Here at i-to-i, we offer a range of TEFL courses.
 All of our courses will qualify you to teach English online or abroad.

 Equally, you could complete a TESOL course to become TESOL certified and these qualifications would be for the most part, interchangeable.

 Technically, the slight difference between the two is that the term TESOL can also be used to describe teaching English to non-native speakers within a native English-speaking country.
 So, for example, English teachers who work in countries such as the UK, Ireland, America, Canada, Australia, New Zealand or South Africa would use the term TESOL rather than TEFL.
 The term TEFL is generally used for teaching English to non-native English speakers in non-native English-speaking countries.

 The main thing to remember is that you can use your TEFL certification or TESOL certification to teach English abroad!
 Phew!

-If you want to teach English online or in a foreign country, you will usually need TEFL certification to do so.
+If you want to teach English online or abroad, you will usually need a TEFL certification to do so.
 This is so that the school or language company who are hiring you know that you’ve been properly trained and so that you can obtain the correct visa to allow you to work there.